a-project-x/Prompt-Library-/Marketing and Copywriting/Cold_Email_Sniper.md

 Core Prompt

-Write a 4-sentence B2B cold email for:
+Write a 4-sentence B2B cold email.

-Target Persona: [Persona]
+Target Persona: [Target Persona]

 Service: [Service]

 Requirements:

 - No fake compliments
-- No corporate buzzwords
+- No corporate filler
-- No "hope you're doing well"
+- No "Hope this email finds you well"
-- Focus on a real business problem
 - Keep under 120 words

 Structure:

-Sentence 1: Problem

-Sentence 2: Proof

-Sentence 3: Low-friction offer

-Sentence 4: Direct CTA
+1. The problem
+2. The proof
+3. The low-friction offer
+4. The CTA

 Example Output

-Your competitors are capturing demand from buyers already searching for your service.
+Before

+Dear Sir, I hope this email finds you well.

+After
-We recently helped a similar company increase qualified inbound leads by 38%.

-I recorded three opportunities I noticed on your website and can send them over.
+Your competitor just ranked for your main keyword.
+We built a system that helped a similar company increase qualified traffic in 30 days.
+I found three opportunities on your site worth sharing.
 Interested?

 Evaluation Criteria

 - Personalization
+- Credibility
 - Clarity
-- Credibility
 - Reply Potential
-- Low Friction
+- Relevance